richardhollis/camplayer/README.md

 camplayer --demo
 ```

-After you finished your configuration (see next section), you can start camplayer with:
+After you have finished your configuration (see next section), you can start camplayer with:
 ```
 sudo systemctl start camplayer.service
 ```